Predominance of zoonotic transmission of the mpox virus in the Democratic Republic of the Congo

 Results

-All new sequences from the South Kivu province, in eastern RDC, corresponded to the recently described clade Ib.
+All new sequences from the South Kivu province, in eastern DRC, corresponded to the recently described clade Ib.
 This variant is associated with sexual contact and sustained human-to-human transmission, and the limited genetic diversity is compatible with its emergence in 2023.

 All other genomes from other provinces (i.e. 95% of cases) belonged to clade Ia, which is characterised by high genetic diversity and a low number of APOBEC3 mutations compared with clade Ib.
 The study results therefore suggest a predominance of zoonotic transmission of mpox in the human population.
 The co-circulation of genetically diverse viral lineages in small geographical areas even suggests multiple zoonotic introductions over a short period from one or more reservoir species.